 Verse by Verse Commentary

 - Verse 17 – Jesus had a completely different kind of ministry than the Pharisees.
 His teaching was different.
 And His lifestyle was different.
-He didn’t observe many of traditions and rules which they did, since many of them were man-made.
+He didn’t observe many of the traditions and rules which they did, since many of them were man-made.
 The result was that some people were accusing him (either out loud or in their hearts) of abolishing the Law and the Prophets.
 The Law refers to the first five books of the Bible written by Moses.
 The Prophets refers to the major and minor prophetical books at the end of the Old Testament.
 The Law is the beginning of the Old Testament and the Prophets is the end.
 So it is reasonable to conclude that Jesus is telling them He is not doing away with the Old Testament Scriptures.
 He is not replacing them.
 And He is not pronouncing them useless.
-Instead He was coming to fulfill the Law.
+Instead, He was coming to fulfill the Law.
 From John 1 we learn that Jesus is the very Word of God.
 He embodies what it means to perfectly obey God’s law.
 There could be debate on what exactly it meant not to work on the Sabbath.
 There could be debate on how to balance honoring parents with honoring God.
 There could be misunderstanding or disagreement on the right view of anger.
-Jesus’ showed us a perfect example of exactly what it will look like if someone follows God’s law.
-He showed us that Sabbath is a day for serving God and not blind rules keeping.
+Jesus showed us a perfect example of exactly what it will look like if someone follows God’s law.
+He showed us that the Sabbath is a day for serving God and not blind rules keeping.
 He showed us what it means to put God first when He died on the cross and yet without forsaking His responsibility to His mother when He asked John to take care of her.
 He showed us that righteous anger toward those who dishonor God is acceptable.
 Only someone who perfectly fulfilled all the requirements of the law could be an acceptable sacrifice for sin just as a sheep offered as a sacrifice had to be without blemish and without spot (1 Peter 1:19).

-- Verse 18 – In this verse we see Jesus’ great respect for God’s Word.
+- Verse 18 – In this verse, we see Jesus’ great respect for God’s Word.
 The Bible is and has been under attack for centuries.
 There are many views and explanations for the Bible.
-In the academic world they teach that the Bible was the natural work of natural men.
+In the academic world, they teach that the Bible was the natural work of natural men.
 They are said to have gathered material from what others wrote previously and edited those materials, which were then edited further by future generations.
 These people say that there is nothing supernatural about the Bible and therefore it is not inerrant.
-Others believe that the moral ideas in the Bible are inspired by God, but the history or the science or the details are flawed.
+Others believe that the moral ideas in the Bible are inspired by God, but the history or the science, or the details are flawed.
 Since we are Christians and believe in Jesus, it is natural to ask the question, “What did Jesus believe about the Old Testament?”
 The answer in this verse is clear.
 He believed it was true and accurate down to the smallest letter and stroke.
 The word He used in Greek is “iota,” which refers to the ninth Greek letter, which is also the smallest.
 See for example: “ᾼ ᾳ ῌ ῃ ῼ ῳ.”
 The iota is the small dot under each of the other letters.
-Jesus therefore affirms the inspiration and accuracy of the Old Testament Scriptures down the very smallest detail and indeed even including the letters in the words.
+Jesus therefore affirms the inspiration and accuracy of the Old Testament Scriptures down to the very smallest detail and indeed even including the letters in the words.
 In addition, He affirms that the Scriptures will remain relevant and in effect until the end of this world.
 In so doing, He makes it clear that truth doesn’t change.
 And God’s promises will not fail.
 A changing culture with declining moral standards does not negate God’s Word.
-A different modern day perspective toward social issues like divorce or homosexuality or fornication does not alter in any way God’s standards or teachings on these issues.
+A different modern-day perspective toward social issues like divorce, homosexuality, or fornication does not alter in any way God’s standards or teachings on these issues.
 Jesus had a very high view of Scripture, recognizing that it is truth and does not change.
 His high view of Scripture meant that He studied it faithfully and memorized large parts of it as seen by the fact that He often quotes even obscure sections of it.
 We see this same love for Scripture even when Jesus was 12 years old by the fact that He was in the temple teaching others.
 What would a person today do if he had a high view of Scripture?

 - Defending Scripture from attack – If you seek to share the good news and disciple others you will inevitably face questions from people who do not believe in the inspiration of Scripture.
 They will attack the fact that it is inspired of God.
 Or they will seek to point out what they believe are contradictions.
 Or they will say that the Bible has changed over the years.
 Or they will say how can we believe it when there are so many versions?
 So consider and answer the following questions: